wisemanp/des_stacks/README.txt

 ==========
 #v0.1.0
 ==========
-des_stacks is a simple Python module based on SWarp and SExtractor, available for free at https://www.astromatic.net/software
+des_stacks is a simple Python module based on SWarp, SExtractor, and PSFEx available for free at https://www.astromatic.net/software

 For a simple stack, use stack_all.py with command line arguments: